NetserviceLab/threewp_broadcast/readme.txt

 = 18 2015xxxx =
 * Serbian translation.
 Credit Borisa Djuraskovic at www.webhostinghub.com.
+* Fix: Recreate child posts that have been deleted but not unlinked.
+This is a workaround for a rare condition.

 = 17.1 20150219 =
 * Fix: No more warning when there are no terms in a taxonomy.